CityOfZion/neo-storm/README.md

 - Tooling for deploying smart contracts in production environments
 - Package manager for smart contract modules that are written in Go

-# Installation
+# Installation macOS and unix
 `neo-go-sc` uses [dep](https://github.com/golang/dep) as its dependency manager.
 After installing `dep` you can run:
 ```
 make install
 ```

-After the installation is completed, you can find the binary in `bin/neo-go-sc`.
+After the installation is completed, you can find the binary in `bin/neo-go-sc` or globally use `neo-go-sc`.

 # Getting started

 ### Compiling smart contracts
 To compile a smart contract run the following:
 ```
-./bin/neo-go-sc compile -i path/to/file.go
+neo-go-sc compile -i path/to/file.go
 ```
 This will output an `.avm` file in the same directory you executed this command in.

 You can change location directory of the output file by adding the `-o, --out` flag.
 ```
-./bin/neo-go-sc compile -i path/to/file.go -o path/to/file.avm
+neo-go-sc compile -i path/to/file.go -o path/to/file.avm
 ```

 # Contributing